RealityHertz/Greenhouse-Project/Documentation/Signoffs/CO2 & NO2 Monitoring Subsystem - Signoff.md

     - Average Current < 20mA with a 5V power supply
     - Response Time of T<sub>90</sub> < 120 s
     - Working Humidity of 0 ~ 95% RH (No condensation)
-    - The time the sensor will be on is 10 seconds every 5 minutes
     - The average current draw is 20mA
     - Therefore, the energy used during the "while on" mode is (20mA x 5V) x (10s / 3600s) = .028mWh
     - The average power drawn is .028 / (5min / 60min) = .33mW